-The Lewes Byway captures the remarkable 378-year history and its surviving legacy as the First Town in the First State of the United States of America.
+The Lewes Gateway to the Nation Byway captures the remarkable 378-year history and its surviving legacy as the First Town in the First State of the United States of America.
 The stunning views by land and sea capture Lewes' natural beauty, maritime origins, and rich history from native

 settlements and early European settlements to agricultural and marine industries to present day resorts and recreational facilities.